pangeo-data/pangeo-data.github.io/_posts/2017-10-29-announcing-Pangeo-Earthcube-award.md

 __[Anaconda](https://www.anaconda.com/)__ (Formerly Continuum Analytics):
 * [Matt Rocklin](https://matthewrocklin.com/)

-Although many other people were interested in and supportive of this initiative, the proposal team includes people who were actually in a position to formally collaborate on an NSF proposal (which unfortunately excluded lone grad students and postdocs, as well as
+Although many other people were interested in and supportive of this initiative, the proposal team includes people who were actually in a position to formally collaborate on an NSF proposal.
+This unfortunately excluded lone grad students and postdocs, as well as
 [Stephan Hoyer](http://stephanhoyer.com/) (creator of xarray) himself.
 My only regret is that there was no easy way to directly involve the broader Pangeo community; we were constrained by the realities of NSF’s policies.
 On the upside, we have entrained several new people from Lamont into the project, including some prominent senior scientists who are not yet Xarray users but who recognize the importance of the tools we are building for scientific progress.
 Their involvement strengthened the “Use Case” aspect of the proposal, and they provide an ideal test case for observing and evaluating the transition of a research group from commercial to open-source